joan38/kubernetes-client/README.md

 ## Why Kubernetes Client for Scala?

 You might wonder why using this library instead of Skuber for example?
+Kubernetes Client is a pure functional based on Cats and Http4s.
-The main reason is that Kubernetes Client has been designed so that we can just create all the payload case classes by just ingesting the swagger api provided by Kubernetes' main repo, just like Kubernetes Client for Java is doing.
+Another benefit of Kubernetes Client is that it has been designed so that we can just create all the payload case classes by just ingesting the swagger api provided by Kubernetes' main repo, just like Kubernetes Client for Java is doing.
 So we will always be up to date with the latest Kubernetes API.